Gerasimos Arsenis: Political career

 Arsenis was a prominent member of the Panhellenic Socialist Movement (PASOK), and his first governmental appointment was as Governor of the Bank of Greece in November 1981, a post he held until February 1984.
 During this period, Arsenis oversaw the liberalization of the Greek financial system and modernization of its financial regulatory system.
 Arsenis acted as a policy advisor to numerous governments regarding foreign exchange, external financing and debt rescheduling.
 During his time in office in this administrative period, Arsenis was known as the ‘economy tsar’.
-As Minister of National Economy he advocated for decentralisation which he believed to be necessary in a participartory democracy, and he also introduced VAT to the economy.
+As Minister of National Economy he advocated for decentralisation which he believed to be necessary in a participatory democracy, and he also introduced VAT to the economy.

-In 1982 Gerasimos Arsenis was appointed as Minister of National Economy, a position that he held until 26 July 1985.
+In 1982 Gerasimos Arsenis was appointed Minister of National Economy, a position that he held until 26 July 1985.
 In March 1984, the Papandrou government decided to merge the Ministry of Finance with the Ministry of National Economy under Arsenis.
 He was appointed to serve additionally as Minister of Mercantile Marine on 5 June 1985.

 The background to appointment was the collapse in the shipping industry that had been ongoing since the early 1980s due to an inflated fleet and the energy crisis.
 The Union of Greek Ship Owners (UGS) requested meetings with Prime Minister Papandrou throughout the shipping industry crisis, and looked to the government to step in and effectively manage the crisis.
 However, Papandrou refused all meeting requests with the UGS after January 1983 and so there had been no meaningful dialogue.
 There was brief hope that this would change when the Papandrou administration won the 1985 elections.
 However, Arsenis was appointed to the Ministry of Mercantile Marine along with his other portfolio, and it became apparent that the administration intended to dissolve the ministry.
 The backlash from the shipping industry was enormous, leading to a policy reversal, and in July 1985, a month later, Arsenis was removed from all ministerial positions.

 Arsenis was expelled from PASOK in early 1986, due to disagreements between him and the policy and practice of Andreas Papandreou's administration.
 The following year, he published a book entitled Political Testimony in which he detailed his experiences in office, and accused the Prime Minister of being personally responsible for the failure of reforms.